jamaljm/codecrypt-team420/README.md

 ## About

-This project was created for Investors-Hack by Team 420
+This project was created for Code by Team 420

 ## Team Members: